 The goal of this conference is to boost understanding of what data is and help to develop mindsets and attitudes that are based on technical and economic realities rather than the myths and shallow discussions that so often appear in popular media.
-It will start with the present, but look forward to the opportunities, and the challenges, that new technologies will bring for the year 2025.
+It will start with the present, but look forward to the opportunities, and the challenges, that new technologies will bring for the year 2025, and examine, among other things, how the data underlying applications and services will help in the economic and social recovery from the pandemic.

-This event is held in the context of the Road to Bern, a series of events in Geneva leading to the United Nations World Data Forum, 18-21 October 2020 in Bern.
+This event is held in the context of the Road to Bern, a series of events in Geneva leading to the United Nations World Data Forum, 3 - 6 October 2021 in Bern.